-Actinic keratoses (plural of actinic keratosis) describes lesions on the outer skin layer caused by too much exposure to the ultraviolet rays of sunlight.
-They are also the beginnings of skin cancer, most often appearing after age 40.
-In some areas where climate is mild year-round -- like Florida and California -- these lesions appear in much younger people.
+Actinic keratoses (the plural of actinic keratosis) or solar keratosisdescribes patches or lesions on the outer layer of your skin that are caused by too much exposure to the ultraviolet rays of sunlight.
+They're also the beginnings of skin cancer and most often affect people over 40.

-People with fair skin, blond or red hair, and blue or green eyes are most at risk of developing these rough, scaly patches, or keratoses.
-A history of a sunburn also increases the risk.
+People with fair skin, blond or red hair, and blue or green eyes are most at risk of getting these rough, scaly patches, or keratoses.
+But they can happen to people of all skin types.
+A history of sunburn also increases your risk.
 If not treated, these patches can develop into a more serious form of skin cancer, although this is unusual.

 - Avoid exposure to sunlight during peak sunlight hours (10 a.m. to 2 p.m.).

-- Wear clothing that covers arms and legs.
+- Wear protective clothing with a UPF rating of 30 or above that covers your arms and legs.

-- Wear a hat with a brim of at least 2 inches wide that protects the ears -- not just a cap -- or carry an umbrella when outdoors during peak sunlight hours.
+- Wear a hat with a brim that's at least 2 inches wide and protects your ears, or carry an umbrella when you're outdoors during peak sunlight hours.

-- Choose a sunscreen labeled “broad-spectrum” or states that it provides both UVA and UVB protection.
+- Choose a sunscreen that's labeled “broad-spectrum” or whose label says it provides both UVA and UVB protection.

-- Reapply sunscreen every two hours when outdoors, even on cloudy days.
+- Reapply sunscreen every 2 hours when outdoors, even on cloudy days.

-- Reapply sunscreen more frequently than every two hours if you are sweating, and reapply it immediately after getting out of the water.
-Use a sunscreen that is water-resistant for 40 minutes or longer.
+- Reapply sunscreen more frequently than that if you're sweating, and reapply it right after getting out of water.
+Use a sunscreen that's water-resistant for 80 minutes or longer.

-- Remember that it is the light from the sun that can be dangerous -- not the heat -- so you can be at risk even if the temperature is mild.
+- Remember that it's light from the sun that can be dangerous, so you can be at risk even when the temperature is mild.